MichaelRyanThompson/Hasty/README.md

 With Hasty, military members and their families can easily manage their moves, track their shipments, and stay informed every step of the way.

-My role as a software engineer was to implement the functionality of the Video Chat powered by Daily.co as well as an assiociated analytics dashboard for users and admin.
-I was required to handle all the coding from the backend to the frontend.
-Below is a list of the actions I took to accomplish my responsibilities.

-• Developed a user video chat dashboard page with React, leveraging the Daily.co API to provide a user-friendly data visualization tool.
-Users can easily view and analyze important metrics to make informed decisions.
+My role as a software engineer was to setup an appointment scheduling component to facilitate smooth communication between landlords and site users, as well as, code the customer loyalty program that dynamically displays based upon the users role in the site.

-• Integrated a custom video chat interface powered by Daily.co by utilizing React.js, C#, .NET framework, and RESTful APIs.
+• Integrated an email service powered by SendInBlue by utilizing React.js, C#, .NET framework, and RESTful APIs.

 • Implemented dynamic and interactive data visualization in the front end using React apex charts, including tables, graphs, and charts, to provide users with clear and concise information.

 • Utilized third-party libraries in React such as Yup, Formik, SweetAlerts, React-Bootstrap, and Toastrs in order to provide an enhanced and engaging UX.

 • Designed and built a RESTful API using the .NET framework, which included creating an API authentication system to securely retrieve analytics data on the server-side.

-• Created an video chat service and integrated it with C# and .NET.
-This service provides other developers on the team with an efficient way to handle video functionality site wide.

 • Tested API functionality using Postman to ensure that endpoints and requests were working properly to avoid potential bugs or errors before deployment.